retirement friendship

 Although attachment style is set in childhood, it also affects your relationships in retirement.
 Belonging is important throughout your life but becomes a focal point of socialization in retirement.

-The goal of understanding your attachment style is to shun drama and cortisol responses in exchange for emotionally mature secure attachement interactions.
+Understanding your attachment style is the key to shunting drama and cortisol responses in exchange for emotionally mature, secure attachment interactions.

-Data show that a secure attachment style promotes improved feelings of well-being and happiness in seniors.
-Quality of life is improved with improved attachments.
+Data show that a secure attachment style promotes improved well-being and happiness in seniors.
+Improved attachments improve quality of life.
 Also, those with secure attachment styles had younger friends on average.

 Improve Friendships in Retirement

-Understand your attachemnt style and imprvoe friendship in retirement.
+Understand your attachment style and improve friendship in retirement.
 Work on self-acceptance and self-love.
-This is the gift you give yourself that allows you to express love to others and, thus, be loved by others.
+These are the gifts you give yourself that allow you to express love to others and, thus, be loved by others.

-Have strong bondaries for toxic people and people who criticize your or drain your energy.
+Have strong boundaries for toxic people and people who criticize you or drain your energy.
 Exclude 20% of people from your life.

 Feel and express emotions.